Wall Street Journal Reporter Daisuke Wakabayashi on the surge in customers using Apple Pay.

-Claman on Call: FBN’s Liz Claman with an after-hours web exclusive on the markets, Intel’s third-quarter results and the CDC Director’s update on the latest measures to deal with Ebola.
+Claman on Call: FBN’s Cheryl Casone with an after-hours web exclusive on the overseas markets, eBay ’s fourth-quarter results and the latest from Davos.

 Former Bain Capital Partner Ed Conard discusses how the U.S. can reign supreme in job growth and entrepreneurialism.

 Twice CEO Noah Ready-Campbell on building a business in the secondhand-clothing marketplace.

 Crittercism CEO Andrew Levy on developing a mobile app that helps manage app performance

 ClassicCars.com CEO Roger Falcione on the website’s partnership with eBay .